 - Maintenance-free framing materials.

-- A high energy efficiency rating or a minimum of double glazing with a 12 mm (half-inch) or greater air space.
+- A high energy efficiency rating or a minimum of double glazing with a 12 mm (half-inch) or greater air space for doors with glass.

 Things to Consider

-- Make sure that windows, doors and skylights are ENERGY STAR® certified, and hire a professional installer to ensure they perform their best.
+- Make sure that doors are ENERGY STAR® certified, and hire a professional installer to ensure they perform their best.

 - Warranties differ from door supplier and type; compare before you purchase.